ligato/docs/docs/developer-guide/plugin-lookup.md

 ### Quick Start Guide

-1. Define your plugin.
+- Define your plugin.
 Every plugin must implement the `infra.Plugin` interface.

-2. Use the `agent.Plugins(<plugin>...)` function to create an instance of `agent.Option`, which is a configuration stanza used to tell the Agent about your plugin.
-Pass the plugin defined in Step 1 as a parameter into `agent.Plugins(<plugin>...)`.
-If you need to define multiple plugins, you can pass them into the function all at once, since its parameter is variadic.
+- Use the `agent.Plugins(<plugin>...)` function to create an instance of `agent.Option`.
+This is a configuration stanza that tells the vpp-agent about your plugin.
+Pass the plugin defined in preceding step as a parameter into `agent.Plugins(<plugin>...)`.
+This is a variadic function which means you can pass multiple parameters into it if you need to define multiple plugins.
 If there are relationships/dependencies between your plugins and/or if one or more of your plugins depends on other plugins which are not explicitly listed, use the `agent.AllPlugins(<plugin>...)` function to create the `agent.Options` object. `agent.AllPlugins(<plugin>...)` will automatically sort plugins into the correct initialization order.

 3. Use the `agent.NewAgent(opts ...Option)` function to create a new agent instance.